List of Doom ports: Doomsday Engine and derivatives

 The Doomsday Engine is a GPLv2-licensed source port (incorporating the former jDoom, jHexen, and jHeretic) that runs on Linux, Mac OS X, and Windows.
 The source port also supports Heretic, Hexen: Beyond Heretic and Doom II.
 Its hardware-accelerated engine supports 3D models, dynamic lighting, object and movement smoothing, shadows, and other features.
 It also includes XG line and sector types for editing extensions, as well as a built-in master server games browser (launcher).

 Vavoom

 Vavoom is a source port created by merging the Doom, Heretic, and Hexen: Beyond Heretic source trees to create a unified executable.
-It also features bits of the Quake source code (used predominantly for networking and rendering), and was the first source port to support Strife: Quest for the Sigil.
+It also features portions of the Quake source code (used predominantly for networking and rendering), and was the first source port to support Strife: Quest for the Sigil.
 It has been in development since September 1999, and was first released on June 14, 2000.
 Among its features are a true 3D polygonal engine with colored lighting and software, Direct3D and OpenGL renderers, freelook support, 3D floors, and support for Boom's extended attributes.
 The source port is packaged in the Fedora RPM software repository alongside free installers that grab the shareware levels for all the games used by the engine by default.